-At the beginning of a trial the required cups were placed on a stand in front of the cubicle without the 4-hole Plexiglass window, so that the monkeys could see which cups were available to them for this trial, and also see the open-baited cup being baited.
+At the beginning of a trial, the required cups were placed on a stand in front of the cubicle without the 4-hole Plexiglas window, so that the monkeys could see which cups were available to them for this trial, and also see the open-baited cup being baited.
 After baiting a large occluder (….) was positioned in front of the adjacent 4-hole window to block the monkey’s view of the second stand.
 The cups were then moved across from the visible stand over to the occluded stand.
-Each cup was placed equidistance from one another (…) in line with the holes in the Plexiglass.
+Each cup was placed equidistantly from one another (…) in line with the holes in the Plexiglas.
 Once in place, the large occluder was removed and, before being allowed to choose a cup, the monkey was given a 5 second ‘peeking interval’ where the experimenter looked away.
 In occluded trials, before removing the large occluder, the cups were covered with small individual occluders to block the visual access to the cups once the large occluder was removed.
 During the peeking interval the monkeys were able to peek both by standing up and looking down on the cups from above (enabling them to determine which cups did not have lids) as well as by crouching down and looking up on the cups from below through the transparent stand (enabling them to determine which of the cups contained food).
 After the 5 seconds had passed, the experimenter faced the participant and said their name followed by “choosing” to signal to the monkey that they should point to their desired cup.
 All of the monkeys had a large amount of previous experience with choosing cups by pointing through the respective hole.
 If the monkey chose correctly by pointing to the open-baited cup the experimenter tipped the cup towards the monkey so it could reach in and retrieve the reward.
 However, if the monkey pointed to one of the incorrect cups, the experiment tipped the cup towards the monkey but either the cup contained no reward, or the blue lid blocked the monkey from retrieving the reward.
 The cup was then placed back on the holding stand and the experimented picked up the correct cup and tipped the reward into her own hand before placing it into a discard pile.
 All of the cups were then placed back onto the holding stand so that the next trial could begin.
 In each trial only one of the cups was correct.

 Coding

 Coding was identical to Experiment 1.
 Cup choice was live coded by the experimenter, with trials were coded as correct (1) if the monkey chose the target (open-baited) cup and incorrect (0) if any other cup was chosen.
 Peeking was then coded from the video data, with the criteria for both above and below peeks the same as in Experiment 1.
-As previously, both types of peeking were recorded binomially and these scores used to calculate the binomial scores for “any peek” – at least one type of peeking present, and “both peek” – both types of peeking present.
+As previously, both types of peeking were recorded absent or present and these scores used to calculate the binary score for “any peek” – at least one type of peeking present, and “both peek” – both types of peeking present.

 A second coder scored 25% of all trials from the recorded video material to establish inter-observer reliability.
 Fleiss’ kappa was calculated, and according to Landis and Koch (1977), inter-observer reliability was “almost perfect” (correct choice: K=0.97, p<0.001).